Dr. Jason Sexton (Principle Investigator)

 She is a marine biologist by training and a postdoctoral scholar with the UC Conservation Genomics Consortium working with the Dawson and Sexton labs.
 Her general interests include [factors influencing] the origins and maintenance of variation in natural populations.
 At the Sexton lab, Dannise uses environmental DNA to measure biodiversity in vernal pools and to detect threatened plant species.
 She also contributes to a range of other genomics projects from a search for signals of selection in the sea star Pisaster ochraceous (with the Dawson lab), to the genomics of Colusa grass.

-Daniel completed his undergraduate degree at the University of California, Merced and is now a Master’s candidate in Environmental Systems.
+Daniel completed his undergraduate degree at the University of California, Merced and is now a PhD student in Environmental Systems graduate program.
+He’s research range from plant ecology, conservation biology, soil science and wetlands ecology; focusing on the emblematic California Central Valley vernal pools.
 In his free time he enjoys rock climbing, backpacking, biking and other outdoor activities.

 Jorge A. Montiel (PhD student, August 2015-present)

-Jorge A. Montiel, joining us from Mexico City, is a PhD candidate in Environmental Systems.
-He is interested in researching the fungal communities of vernal pools.
+Jorge A. Montiel, joining us from Mexico City, is a PhD student in Environmental Systems.
+He is interested in researching plant adaptation via fungal endophytes and disentangle the mysterious amphibious behavior of vernal pool plants.
 He obtained his B.S. in Biology from Metropolitan Autonomous University (UAM) and Master’s degree in Life Sciences in Environmental Biology from the Scientific Research and Higher Education Center of Ensenada (CICESE).
-His interests range from conservation biology, plant ecology, and mycology to small mammal studies with an emphasis in endangered species habitats.
+His interests range from conservation biology, plant ecology, microbial ecology, fungal biology and mediterranean ecosystems ecology.

 Jackie Shay (PhD student, August 2016-present)